-As discussed under "Going Concern" earlier in this MD&A, at December 31, 2013 the Company has not generated revenue from operations and has no source of operating income.
+As discussed under "Going Concern" earlier in this MD&A, at December 31, 2014 the Company has not generated revenue from operations and has no source of operating income.
 The Company has not generated revenue from operations.
-At December 31, 2013, the Company had cash and cash equivalents of \$921,943, working capital of \$1,876,781, a net loss for the year of \$1,434,002, and a deficit of \$3,952,925.
-Taking into account the cash and cash equivalents and working capital at December 31, 2013, the Company will require financing in the fourth quarter of 2014 to meet its ongoing requirements, in particular in relation to the Vaquerias property option to purchase the core Vaquerias license whereby US\$420,000 is due in December 2014.
-The Company is in the process of renegotiating the terms of this property option agreement.
+At December 31, 2014, the Company had cash and cash equivalents of \$220,202, working capital of \$1,193,186, a net loss for the year of \$920,007, and a deficit of \$4,873,002.
+Taking into account the cash and cash equivalents and working capital at December 31, 2014, the Company will require financing in the second quarter of 2015 to meet its ongoing requirements.
 The Company's current funding sources indicate the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern and is dependent on the Company raising additional financing.
 Plata has historically raised funds principally through the sale of securities.
 The Company expects that it will obtain funding through equity financing, debt financing or some other means depending on market conditions and other relevant factors at the time.
 However, there can be no assurance that the Company will be able to obtain such additional funding or obtain it on acceptable terms.

-In addition to these funding requirements, the Company requires additional financing to enable it to complete its exploration and other goals as described under "Outlook".
+In addition to these funding requirements, The Company requires additional financing to enable it to complete its exploration and other goals as described under "Outlook".
 Should the results of exploration work prove to be positive and further exploration or development work considered merited, the Company expects it will incur net cash outlays until such time as its exploration properties enter into commercial production and generate sufficient revenues to fund its continuing operations, if at all.